Chart Color Schemes

 Llanarth features high concentrations of family households, with a higher-than-average median household size

-Family households account for 83.1% of all households, including 39.0% couples with children, 30.8% couples without children, and 12.5% single parent families.
-Non-family households make up the remaining 16.9%, consisting of 14.9% lone person households and 1.8% group households.
-The median household size is 2.8 people, which is larger than the Rest of NSW average of 2.4.
+Family households account for 83.1 percent of all households, including 39.0 percent couples with children, 30.8 percent couples without children, and 12.5 percent single parent families.
+Non-family households constitute the remaining 16.9 percent, with lone person households at 14.9 percent and group households comprising 1.8 percent of the total.
+The median household size is 2.8 people, which is larger than the Regional NSW average of 2.4.

 Frequently Asked Questions - Households